iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 - Drop support for UDP which is in practice slow (due to lack of congestion control) and not so reliable.
 Only utilize TCP.

-- Enabling possibility to enforce global and per neighbor rate limits in both ingress and egress direction.
+- Enabling possibility to enforce global and per neighbor rate limits in both ingress and egress directions.

 - Enabling prioritization of message types.